camwestwood/xapi/recipes/video/uxapi/video-viewed-input.md

 ## VIEWS
 ### Description

-The view count for the
+The view count for the video

 ### Valid Values
 Any